swxtchio/rist-cpp/README.md

 A static RIST C++ wrapper library

-**cppRISTWrapper**
+**rist_cpp**

-*cppRISTWrapper* (executable) runs trough the unit tests and returns EXIT_SUCESS if all unit tests pass.
+*rist_cpp* (executable) runs trough the unit tests and returns EXIT_SUCESS if all unit tests pass.

 ## Usage

-The cppRISTWrapper > RISTNet class/library is divided into Server/Client.
-The Server/Client creation and configuration is detailed below.
+The rist-cpp > RISTNet class is divided into Receiver/Sender.
+The Receiver/Sender creation and configuration is detailed below.

 **Reciever:**